manchester city centre fountain

 Tip 3 If your train is delayed, claim a refund through Delay Repay

-Tip 4 Travel on quieter routes to less popular stations
+Tip 4 Travel to quieter, less popular stations

 The Museum of Science & Industry is worth a visit if you've got kids.
 If you're looking for a good night out, The Printworks is a great place to go.